Reviews written by registered user

 I'll probably make a few people angry at me for writing this, but I

 have to say this for my own benefit.
-I'm in the band Ingrid and the
+At the time, I was in the band

-Defectors (at the time of this writing), who have a few songs in this
+Ingrid and the Defectors, who have a few songs in this movie.
+I didn't

-movie.
-I didn't write the songs, it's not my band, I'm just the bass
+write the songs, it's not my band, I just played the bass, but I know

 Anyway, after the Jersey premiere and after our performance there (arranged horribly, having the music acts after the movie instead of prior), we were asked to say a few words about the movie to some small film crew that went around.